-If you have hired labor, you are required to issue a W-2 to each employee, withhold payroll taxes, and deposit payroll taxes in a timely manner.
-While qualifying family members may be excluded from certain payroll taxes, all employees (family and non-family) must be issued a W-2.
-To perform any of the aforementioned tasks, the employer must have an employer identification number (EIN).
+If you have hired labor, you must issue a Form W-2 to each employee, withhold payroll taxes, and deposit payroll taxes in a timely manner.
+While qualifying family members may be excluded from certain payroll taxes, all employees (family and non-family) must be issued a Form W-2.
+To perform the tasks mentioned above, the employer must have an employer identification number (EIN).
 An EIN may be acquired by completing the online application for an employer identification number.

-The application for an employer identification number is located in the tools section of the IRS homepage (www.irs.gov).
+The application for an employer identification number is located in the "How can we help you?" section of the IRS homepage (www.irs.gov).

-In some jurisdictions you may be required to register the farm business with your state Department of Revenue.
+In some jurisdictions, you may be required to register the farm business with your state Department of Revenue.